telerik/ajax-docs/controls/editor/functionality/dialogs/file-browser-dialogs/images.md

 * a subdirectory of your web application

-* directory placed in the root of IIS - you can set this folder by using the / forward slash symbol, e.g.RadEditor1.ImageManager.ViewPaths = new String []{"/Images"};
+* directory placed in the root of IIS - you can set this folder by using the / forward slash symbol, e.g. `RadEditor1.ImageManager.ViewPaths = new String []{"/Images"};`

 * a virtual directory of your web application that has a physical path pointing outside of your web application.

->note You should also grant full ASPNET account permissions over the Images Folders on Win XP computers with IIS 5.1.
+>note You should also grant full ASP.NET account permissions over the Images Folders on Win XP computers with IIS 5.1.
 On Win 2003 servers with IIS 6.0 you should grant full NETWORK SERVICE account permissions over the Images Folder.
->

 >note The Images inserted via the ImageManager have **relative paths** .
 In scenarios when **absolute paths** are needed enable the **MakeUrlsAbsolute** client-side filter of RadEditor:
 >
 * via the codebehind: RadEditor1.EnableFilter(EditorFilters. **MakeUrlsAbsolute** );
-* inline: <telerik:RadEditor ID="RadEditor1" **ContentFilters="MakeUrlsAbsolute"** runat="server" />>
+* inline: `<telerik:RadEditor ID="RadEditor1" **ContentFilters="MakeUrlsAbsolute"** runat="server" />`
+>

 The **Image manager** offers a new feature named **Image Editor**, which provides the ability to resize, flip, rotate, crop, rename the selected image element as well as set its opacity:
->caption

 ![Image Editor](images/editor-imagemanager.png)

-# See Also
+## See Also

  * [Set Properties]({%slug editor/getting-started/set-properties%})